 In addition to physical injuries, dog attacks often inflict mental and emotional injuries on survivors.
 Many victims experience symptoms of post-traumatic stress disorder, for example, such as nightmares and flashbacks.
 The injuries and losses suffered due to a dog bite can reduce a victim’s overall quality of life.

-If you or a loved one has been attacked by a dog in Atlanta, discuss your legal options with an attorney from BMW Law.
+If you or a loved one has been attacked by a dog in Atlanta, seek medical attention.
+Then, discuss your legal options with a dog bite attorney from BMW Law Group.
 We have the experience and knowledge you need for a strong claim to damages.
 Our law firm operates on a contingency fee basis, meaning you won’t pay for our services unless we win financial compensation on your behalf.

 Learn more during a free consultation with our Atlanta dog bite injury lawyers.
 Request yours today.